-Main article: inculcation
+main article: inculcation

 I make a very specific use of the words “physics” and “mechanics”, here.
-Ofcourse I shall explain what I mean, but do note, it is a personal choice.
+Of course I shall explain what I mean, but do note, it is a personal choice.

 Before doing anything, just watch this: